Search Results

 Crop insurance serves as a risk mitigation tool for safeguarding farmers’ income during periods of unpredictable crop yields, such as those resulting from droughts or floods.
 The specifics of crop insurance offerings, the extent of coverage, and the subsidies provided by governments can vary from one country to another.

 Recently, however, there has been a push to reform crop insurance to incentivize sustainable agriculture, promote food security, and benefit the environment by including sustainable conditionalities.
 For example, in the United States, the Federal Crop Insurance Program (FCIP) which provides a diverse array of crop insurance products has been reformed to include conditionalities on the sustainability of cropping systems.
 Some of these conditionalities include cover cropping and diversification.
 Across the Asia and Pacific region, notable changes have been introduced to crop insurance programs, including the introduction of innovative products like weather index-based insurance.
 These reforms would encourage farmers to embrace practices that reduce the environmental impacts of agriculture.
-While global data on crop insurance with sustainable conditionalities is currently not available, from 2000 to 2021, global crop insurance increased from $3 billion to $24.2 billion.
+While global data on crop insurance with sustainable conditionalities is currently not available, from 2000 to 2021, government agricultural insurance payments in OECD countries and select other countries—which together account for nearly two-thirds of the world’s agricultural production output—increased from $3 billion to $24.2 billion.

 Agricultural production is the largest user of water resources and a major polluter of water resources.
 Untreated agricultural runoff — containing pesticides, fertilizers, and other pollutants — contaminates water bodies, harms aquatic ecosystems, and poses risks to human health.
 This leads to the degradation of inland and coastal waters, eutrophication, and groundwater pollution.
 Regulations on water pollution can be implemented or redesigned to incentivize sustainable agriculture and benefit the environment.